eggnaut/da-vinci/docs/README.md

 ```python
 EggEngine.module.dependencies()
 ```
+5. Run/execute the Python file.
-5. You're ready to use EggEngine!
+6. You're ready to use EggEngine!

 ## Integration: